 Socks are no longer a bare necessity, but a fashion staple that can tell a lot about a person wearing them.
-Today’s fashion allows us to wear socks with both sneakers and high heels, and it seems like Supreme flops look way cooler when matched with some dope statement socks.
+Today’s fashion allows us to wear socks from a custom sock lab with both sneakers and high heels, and it seems like Supreme flops look way cooler when matched with some dope statement socks.
 However, if you’re a frequent traveler and you put comfort before aesthetics, then you probably deserve to know which materials and brands are likely to satisfy your needs and make your journey way easier.

 Before choosing the right material, you’ll have to reconsider certain things regarding what you’ll be doing, what type of shoes you’ll be wearing, how much your feet sweat, and whether you’re prone to blisters.
 Plus, think about your circulation.
 Are your feet cold or hot?
 Also, when choosing the best travel socks, you’ll have to check if they’re anti-bacterial, anti-fungal, breathable, anti-itch and whether they dry quickly.
 Here’s what we have listed for you.

 These socks were initially designed for those with medical needs.
 Truth be told, more and more flyers are using these socks to prevent their feet from swelling while on a long flight.
 They also prevent DVT (deep vein thrombosis).
 When choosing the right pair of compression socks, make sure they are lightweight, moisture-wicking, anti-odor, and durable.
 You can find them in different colors and bold designs.
 However, if you don’t like to experiment with colors, you can find them in skin tones as well.